kevinfan23/HKN_MainPage/README.md

-The brand new design of UCLA IEEE-Eta Kappa Nu, iota gamma chapter.
+The brand new design of the website of UCLA IEEE-Eta Kappa Nu, Iota Gamma chapter.

-All assets files are included and placed in the same folder.
+All asset files are included and placed in the same folder.

 Features including:
 1. Responsive menu bar